HannahEichhorn/PHIMO/README.md

 If you use this code, please cite our preprint or abstract:

 ```
-@article{eichhorn2024miccai,
+@misc{eichhorn2024arxiv,
       title={Physics-Informed Deep Learning for Motion-Corrected Reconstruction of Quantitative Brain {MRI}},
-      author={Hannah Eichhorn and Veronika Spieker and Kerstin Hammernik and Elisa Sacks and Kilian Weiss and Christine Preibisch and Julia A. Schnabel},
+      author={Hannah Eichhorn and Veronika Spieker and Kerstin Hammernik and Elisa Saks and Kilian Weiss and Christine Preibisch and Julia A. Schnabel},
-    journal={arXiv e-prints},
       year={2024},
+      eprint={2403.08298},
+      archivePrefix={arXiv},
 }
 ```
 ```